 Books for talking to kids about sexual abuse

-But sometimes it is a conversation that you have to start with your child.
+But sometimes, it is a conversation that you have to start with your child.

 I have created this list because parents have been asking me to suggest books that will help them to talk about sexual abuse.
 The books in this list will help you to start this conversation in a non-threatening and safe way that children will understand.

-You’ll find more information about sex education in my Sex Education 101 page.
+You’ll also find more information about sex education on my Sex Education 101 page.

 Children’s books about sexual abuse